chmerdon/ExtendableFEM.jl/docs/src/pdesolvers_dt.md

 where A and b correspond to the assembled (linearized) spacial operator and the right-hand side operators in the ProblemDescription.
 Note, that A comes with a minus sign.
 The matrix M is the mass matrix and can be customized somewhat (as long as it stays constant).
-The operators in the ProblemDescription might depend on time (if their kernels use qpinfo.time) and will be reassembled in each time step unless store = true.
+The operators in the ProblemDescription might depend on time (if their kernels use qpinfo.time) and will be reassembled in each time step.
+To avoid this single operator reassemblies can be switched off by using the store = true argument.
+The full matrix reassembly can be skipped if constant_matrix = true is used in the SolverConfiguration.

 ```@autodocs